1ke4real/CardUi/README.md

 # CardUi
-My project is a use of Sass as well as flexbox and css grid with the creation of a ui map
+My project is a use of Sass as well as flexbox and css grid with the creation of a ui card